 Increased tear meniscus: Tear pooling is observed at the lacrimal caruncle.

-Lacrimal sac compression sign: Congenital nasolacrimal duct obstruction is often accompanied by dacryocystitis, and compression of the lacrimal sac produces reflux of purulent or mucoid discharge.
+Lacrimal sac compression sign: Congenital nasolacrimal duct obstruction is often accompanied by dacryocystitis, and compression of the lacrimal sac produces purulent or mucoid discharge.

 Refractive error: Clinically significant hyperopia occurs in 2–8% of cases.
 1)

-Association with epiblepharon: The combination of epiblepharon and congenital nasolacrimal duct obstruction is common.
-If symptoms such as excessive discharge or tearing persist in only one eye, lacrimal disease should be suspected.
+Association with epiblepharon: Epiblepharon and congenital nasolacrimal duct obstruction frequently coexist.
+If symptoms include excessive discharge or persistent tearing in one eye, lacrimal disease should be suspected.

-Differentiation from acquired lacrimal duct obstruction: If onset occurs after 3–4 months of age, consider the possibility of acquired lacrimal duct obstruction and inquire about a history of epidemic keratoconjunctivitis.
+Differentiation from acquired lacrimal duct obstruction: If onset occurs after 3–4 months of age, consider acquired lacrimal duct obstruction and inquire about a history of epidemic keratoconjunctivitis.
 4)

-The most common cause of CNLDO is membranous obstruction due to delayed regression of the valve of Hasner.
-Other causes include bony obstruction (narrowing of the entire nasolacrimal duct or bony canal) and congenital proximal lacrimal drainage system anomalies (underdevelopment of the punctum and canaliculus).
+The most common cause of CNLDO is membranous obstruction due to delayed involution of the valve of Hasner.
+Other causes include bony obstruction (narrowing of the entire nasolacrimal duct or bony canal) and congenital proximal lacrimal drainage system anomalies (underdevelopment of the punctum or canaliculus).

 Down syndrome: CNLDO occurs in up to 30% of cases.
 1)

-Among severe CNLDO cases, complete obstruction 35%, punctal agenesis 15%, congenital fistula 10%, and craniofacial bone defects 5% have been reported.
-1)
+The breakdown of severe CNLDO includes complete obstruction 35%, punctal agenesis 15%, congenital fistula 10%, and craniofacial bone defects 5%.1)

 QIs there a relationship between Down syndrome and nasolacrimal duct obstruction?